 Can LED Screen Use Increase Risk of Macular Degeneration?

 Many of us spend a considerable amount of time staring at LED screens, whether it’s a computer screen at work, a tablet, or our smartphones.
-In a recent article, TechCrunch reported that, on average, adults spend up to five hours per day on mobile devices alone!
-At Riverside EyeCare Professionals, our ophthalmologists are concerned about the negative effects that excessive screen time can have on the eyes, especially when LED screens are held close for long periods of time.
+In 2024, Harmony Healthcare IT reported that, on average, adults spend roughly five hours or more per day on mobile devices alone1.
+At Riverside EyeCare Professionals, our Redding ophthalmologists are concerned about the negative effects that excessive screen time can have on the eyes, especially when LED screens are held close for longer periods.

 About Blue-Violet Light

 In addition to contributing to eye fatigue, blue-violet light emitted by LED screens can damage the eyes.
 On the visible light spectrum, blue-violet light is the highest energy wavelength and cannot be filtered out by the eye.
-This means that blue-violet light can penetrate all the way to the back of the eye, where it can cause both irritation and irreversible damage to the retina.
+This means it can penetrate all the way to the back of the eye, where it may cause both irritation and irreversible damage to the retina.
+LED screens are designed to be bright and energy-efficient, but they emit higher amounts of blue-violet light than traditional light sources.
+As digital devices are often held close to the eyes, exposure is more concentrated, increasing potential risk.

 Effects of Blue-Violet Light on the Eyes